 Kaminaki beach is a 20 minute walk, for water sports (water skiing, wake-boarding, kayaking), boat hire, tavernas and a supermarket

-Agni bay is 4 minutes drive, for tavernas and boat hire
+Agni bay is 4 minutes by car, for tavernas and boat hire

-San Stephano is 15 minutes drive, a traditional fishing village with bars and tavernas
+San Stephano is 15 minutes by car, a traditional fishing village with bars and tavernas.